flutter/website/src/development/ui/navigation/index.md

 {{site.alert.secondary}}
-  **Note for advanced developers**:  If you prefer not to use a routing package and would like full control over navigation and routing in your app, override `RouteInformationParser` and a`RouterDelegate`.
+  **Note for advanced developers**:  If you prefer not to use a routing package and would like full control over navigation and routing in your app, override `RouteInformationParser` and `RouterDelegate`.
 When the state in your app changes, you can precisely control the stack of screens by providing a list of `Page` objects using the `Navigator.pages` parameter.
 For more details, see the `Router` API documentation.